oracle/node-oracledb/README.md

-# node-oracledb version 0.6
+# node-oracledb version 0.7

 ## <a name="about"></a> 1.
 About node-oracledb

 The Oracle Database Node.js driver powers high performance Node.js applications.

-Node-oracledb 0.6 supports basic and advanced Oracle features, including:
+Node-oracledb 0.7 supports basic and advanced Oracle features, including:

 - SQL and PL/SQL Execution
+- Fetching of large result sets
+- REF CURSOR support
 - Query results as JavaScript objects or array
 - Binding using JavaScript objects or arrays
 - Conversion between JavaScript and Oracle types